 I spent the next 2 months back at home crying myself to sleep every night, my life had become an absolute hell and it seemed impossible to escape.
 I was offered one more chance at rehab and I took it, I had to.
 Being so hopeless and depressed coming into treatment proved to be a blessing in disguise.
 I knew that I had to listen to others guidance and do it their way completely because my way was not working.
 I also found a ton of motivation in getting my life together to honor my father, he had spent so much time when he was alive trying to help me live a good life that I could not render that time a waste with him gone now.

 With newly found motivation, a ton of action, and no longer doing it my way, my life quickly became significantly better than it had in years!
 All I had to do was stay out of my own way and continue my life with action, and that’s just what I did.
 The treatment center I went to also had an alumni program that helped me get involved with not only other people in recovery but with community service and fun events as well.
 I was starting to feel a part of society again, it is the greatest feeling I have ever experienced.

 Through working with other people in recovery and practicing honesty and humility, my life slowly became everything I wanted it to be.
 The key part of it was getting out of my own way.
 If you have said to yourself you know what to do and were wrong about it, I beg you, open your mind up to someone else’s ideas, someone who has been where you are and gotten out of it.
 That simple concept saved and changed my life, it continues to change my life.

-In recovery for more than four years, Daniel is an Outreach Specialist for Recovery Local, a local addiction/recovery based marketing company.
-He advocates long-term sobriety by writing for websites like Journey Pure, providing resources to recovering addicts and shedding light on the disease of addiction.
+In recovery for more than four years, Daniel advocates long-term sobriety by writing for websites, providing resources to recovering addicts, and shedding light on the disease of addiction.
 Daniel believes that absolutely anyone can get sober provided they are ready to take action in their own life.